 Lately, I’ve been thinking a LOT about time.
 Because I don’t have much.
 Note: Pittas always think about time.
 They are never late.
 They will do drive-bys to make sure they are not late.
 Don’t fault them, it’s just their nature.

 Admittedly, I was spoiled in Los Angeles since my work was 1.4 miles from home (5 minutes there, 20 minutes back.
 Don’t ask, it’s LA traffic).
 I knew how good I had it, so I never took it for granted and was able to squeeze every last drop of time out of my morning including a work out, dog walk, journal writing, short meditation and a shower before leaving the house.
 And I got to the office at 8:00 a.m.
-Although I’m holding it together and have managed to keep some of my Ayurvedic habits in the San Francisco bay area, a lot has changed and even a shower is hard to come by some mornings.
+Although I’m holding it together and have managed to keep some of my Ayurvedic habits in the San Francisco bay area, a lot has changed and even a shower is hard to come by *le stink.*

 It takes me 1 hour in one direction to get to downtown San Francisco (car + BART train) from home, so that’s 2 hours a day that I’ve lost.
 Ok, I won’t be dramatic.
 I’ll be accurate and say I’ve lost 1 hour 35 minutes per day, since my commute was previously 25 minutes round trip.
 So, 1 hour 35 minutes x 5 days is…a lot of time.
 Math…anyway, that is family time, workout time, and HeyMonicaB posting time.
 Aiiee…strapped.